Yoronex/arvisan-backend/README.md

 This is the backend for the proof-of-concept architecture visualizer and analysis tool for the graduation project of Roy Kakkenberg.

+## How to deploy
+The easiest method for deployment is to use Docker Compose.
+You can either use a Neo4j database instance installed on the host machine (e.g. using Neo4j Desktop, see the requirements below) or use a Neo4j docker container.
+When using the latter, please see the [Github wiki page](https://github.com/Yoronex/arvisan-backend/wiki/Inserting-data-into-a-Neo4j-docker-container) explaining how to seed the data.
+If you do not wish to use the Neo4j docker container, don't forget to comment this service and its volumes.

 ## Requirements
 - NodeJS 20.
 Dependencies are installed with pnpm.
 - A Neo4j database (v5) with the APOC plugin installed.